window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-1712582-2'); -->

 NJ Dave @Q

-This was a big white canvas waiting for something – anything to happen.
-By seeing the lighting installed above the ipod ad this looks to be permanent billboard space.
-I like the design and progressive product plus the apple brand assocated with the city – bring it on!
 On Walmart, I like what they carry and would frequent the store but it’s customer’s habits are counter to the block they are planning to locate.
 We’re looking for street activity that marries with art center not more people in cars.
-This would be welcome just 2 blocks west and closer to… Read more »
+This would be welcome just 2 blocks west and closer to the ramp the highway ramp.

 Lara, Supposedly Arquitectonica is going to be designing the exterior of the Walmart so it’s not going to look like a typical warehouse style Walmart you would normally see.
 I still have mixed feelings about the whole thing.